-This restaurant in Žvėrynas serves an epic Sunday feast; with a special menu for breakfast and brunch, its must-try item are glorious sweet potato waffles.
-And the food is only a part of the appeal as the eatery is located in a venue like no other—a greenhouse.
+This restaurant in Žvėrynas serves an epic Sunday feast; with a special menu for breakfast and brunch, its must-try item is glorious sweet potato waffles.
+And the food is only a part of the appeal as the eatery is located in a venue like no other — a greenhouse.

-Like that wouldn’t be enough, their staff is beyond welcoming, friendly and knowledgeable which makes it a rare combination.
-And if you’re staying at Somnia apartments, you’ll be spoiled each morning as the restaurant is located in the same building.
+Like that wouldn’t be enough, their staff is beyond welcoming, friendly and knowledgeable, which makes it a great combination.
+For those who are staying at Somnia apartments, you’ll be spoiled each morning as the restaurant is located in the same building.

 If we’d have to rank the most Instagrammed venue, Sugamour has to be it.
 Located centrally, right on Vokiečių street, the eatery seasonally decorates its front façade, which makes it a nice pitstop to take a stunning snap or two.

 This place has such a charming French-vibe to it, and like that wouldn’t be enough, they make legendary mimosas as well.
-Whenever the weather gets slightly warmer, the seating outside is great not only for people watching but also for admiring the stunning old town architecture.
+Whenever the weather gets slightly warmer, the seating outside is great for people watching and admiring the stunning old town architecture.

 With its modern and polished looks, Stebuklai is a hangout for A-listers.
-Head over to this eatery where they’ll be serving up a phenomenal brunch every single weekend, without exception.
+So head over to this eatery, where they’ll be serving up a phenomenal brunch every single weekend, without exception.

 The Town Steakhouse

 Are you a meat lover?
 Then look no further.
-Another mandatory prerequisite—come hungry.
-With dishes such as Town Steak Benedict that consists of beef medallions on toast, poached eggs, bacon and more, it is worth the wait.
+Another mandatory prerequisite — come hungry.
+With dishes such as Town Steak Benedict consisting of beef medallions on toast, poached eggs, bacon and more, it is worth the wait.

 Only minutes away from St. Ann’s Church, St. Germain invites you for a classy breakfast.
 When sitting outdoors, hidden away in the backstreets of the old town and away from the crowded city, creates a more private and exquisite experience for your brunch session.

-Even though St. Germain is a laidback spot, due to its service, décor, food and beverage selection it effortlessly leans towards the finer and fancier of places on this list.
+Even though St. Germain is a laidback spot, its service, décor, food and beverage selection effortlessly lean towards the finer and fancier places on this list.
 You feel like you could stay there all day.
 If you do, finish your brunch with a melt-in-your-mouth version of the popular chilled Italian-style Tiramisu.